 ● Affiliation, mailing address and e-mail address of each author

 using a text box.
-E-mail address may be omitted except for the representative author though we strongly recommend showing e-mail addresses to all the authors for the future communication.
+E-mail address may be omitted except for the representative author, though we strongly recommend showing e-mail addresses to all the authors for the future communication.

 4. Figures and Tables (10-point, Arial)